Is Elizabeth Warren’s New Book Proof Of Her 2020 Presidential Campaign? Conservatives Think So

 “Look, I started this book probably 15 years ago, because it’s the big story about building a middle class and then tearing it down, and why it happened, and how it happened.
 And, sure, for much of the time that I was working on it, I thought it would be Hillary Clinton in the White House.
 I thought it would be important that she be able to see that arc and that, you know, some good, strong opportunities available for the things she would be able to do, and the team she would put together would be able to do.”

-Are you planning to read Elizabeth Warren’s newest book and do you think it is part of an early campaign to run for president in the 2020 US presidential election?
+Are you planning to read Elizabeth Warren’s newest book and do you think it is part of an early campaign to run for president in the 2020 U.S. presidential election?

 [Featured Image by Scott Eisen/Getty Images]